philidem/shopping-cart-exercise/README.md

 - Make changes until all tests pass

 ### Bonus Points
-- Create stub routes that the REST API for the shopping cart CRUD operations.
+- Create a REST API for the shopping cart CRUD operations.
-  Assume that each shopping cart is associated with a unique session ID.
-  You should add the routes to `server.js` which already has the code in place to launch a simple `express` server.
-You can also choose to use a different server/router as well.
+  Assume that each shopping cart is associated with a unique session ID that will be sent as a cookie.
+The file `server.js` has the code in place to launch a simple `express` server, but you can also choose to use a different server/router as well.
 For clarity, you may wish to provide a sample response for each REST API route.